Optimized Power Control for Multi-User Integrated Sensing and Edge AI: Numerical Results

 \section{Numerical Results}

 In this section, numerical results are presented to validate the analytical results.
 Besides the computation-optimal and decision-optimal cases, two baselines are considered: (1) \emph{Equal Allocation}, with uniform power allocation across all subcarriers, and (2) \emph{Channel Inversion}, with $|b_{k,n}| =\{\sqrt{\frac{P_k}{N\nu_{k,n}^2}},\ \frac{1}{|h_{k,n}|}\}$.
-We adopt a support vector machine (SVM) as the edge AI model, which is trained on noise-free PCA features extracted from a human posture recognition dataset \cite{wen2023task}.
+We adopt a \emph{support vector machine} (SVM) as the edge AI model, which is trained on noise-free PCA features extracted from a human posture recognition dataset \cite{wen2023task}.
 The task is formulated as a four-class human posture classification problem.
-Key system parameters are configured as follows: $\sigma_{\mathsf r}^2 = \sigma_w^2 = 0.1$, $K = 3$, $P \in [-10, 30]$ dB, $M = 4$, and $N = 32$.
+Key system parameters are configured as follows: $\sigma_w^2 = 0.1$, $K = 3$, $P \in [-10, 30]$ dB, $M = 4$, and $N = 32$.

-In Fig.~\ref{Fig_results}(a), the inference performance is evaluated across a range of signal-to-noise ratio (SNR) levels.
+In Fig.~\ref{Fig_results}(a), the inference performance is evaluated across a range of \emph{signal-to-noise ratio} (SNR) levels.
 Three key observations can be made.
 First, at extremely low SNR levels, the classification performance of all schemes degrades to random guessing, i.e., $\tfrac{1}{|\mathcal{L}|}$.
 Second, at high SNR levels, all schemes except \emph{Channel Inversion} approach the saturation upper bound.
 This is because \emph{Channel Inversion} attempts to compensate all subcarriers, but the total power constraint across all subcarriers limits its effectiveness.
 Third, in the moderate-SNR regime (i.e., $[0,15]$ dB), the computation-optimal scheme yields superior inference accuracy, benefiting from discriminant-aware and non-uniform resource allocation across feature dimensions.
+In Fig.~\ref{Fig_results}(b), the inference performance is evaluated under varying numbers of users $K$.
+The results validate Theorem~\ref{theorem:Decision-Optimal_Proxy}, showing that with sufficient independent observations in aggregation, the class uncertainty decreases accordingly.
+Moreover, as $K$ increases, all schemes converge to a common performance upper bound.
+This is because all schemes optimize each user independently, and no power coupling exists among users.
+In Fig.~\ref{Fig_results}(c), the inference performance under different numbers of subcarriers $N$ is presented.
+The performance gap between the decision-optimal scheme and the other schemes gradually narrows as $N$ increases.
+This is because the frequency-domain heterogeneity of the channel diminishes when $N$ becomes large, causing all schemes to approach the same time-sharing bound.
+However, a constant performance gap remains, since the decision-optimal design allocates more power to discriminative subcarriers with larger $|\Delta_n|^2 / \tilde{\sigma}_{k,n}^2$, whereas the computation-optimal design follows variance-based regularization.